OlgaJ1989/taste-of-poland/README.md

 * [Font Awesome](https://fontawesome.com/) icons have been used for the social media links in the Footer and on the Contact page.
 * [Google Fonts](https://fonts.google.com/) have been used to import Tangerine and Roboto Slab fonts.
 * [Favicon](https://favicon.io/) was used to create the favicon for the website.
-* [Am I Responsive](http://ami.responsivedesign.is/#) mockup generator was used to create the mockup image for the readme.md file.
+* [Techsini](http://techsini.com/multi-mockup/index.php) mockup generator was used to create the mockup image for the README.md file.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) were used to inspect elements of the website and test different styles.
 * [GitHub](https://github.com/) has been used to store the code, images, and other contents of the website.
 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the game to the web.